 - Business Class: the highest luxury to your cruise trip!
 It also comes with free WiFi, tax-free menu, newspapers, and business lounge buffet.

-I booked myself into Star Comfort Class because I thought that it would be worth the added cost — and it was!
+I booked myself into Star Comfort Class for my Tallinn day trip because I thought that it would be worth the added cost — and it was!
 In fact, this area kind of functioned like my personal cabin because during the trip back to Helsinki, I managed to have a whole big couch to myself as I dozed off.

 Otherwise, the main airport will be Tallinn Airport located 5km from the city center.